JimLynx/CI-MS1-Explore-Ireland/README.md

 > - All code was written on Gitpod, an online IDE.
 > - The code was then pushed to GitHub where it is stored in my [Repository](https://github.com/JimLynx/CI-MS1-Explore-Ireland).
 > - Under the [settings](https://github.com/JimLynx/CI-MS1-Explore-Ireland/settings) section of the GitHub repository, scrolled down to GitHub Pages section.
-> - Under 'Source' dropdown, the 'Master branch' was selected.
+> - Under 'Source' drop-down, the 'Master branch' was selected.
 > - Once selected, this publishes the project to GitHub Pages and displays the site url.
 > - There is no difference between the deployed version and the development version.
 > - The code can be run locally through clone or download.